 Accelerated Mobile Pages (AMP)

 Use this open-source framework for quick, smooth-loading pages on mobile devices.
-According to a 2017 Akamai study, a small delay of 100 milliseconds for the page loading speed can decrease conversion rates by 7%.
+A small delay of 1 second for the page loading speed can decrease conversion rates by 7%.

 It also says even an extra second of mobile loading time for a business can cost too much.
 To overcome these, accelerated mobile pages were introduced.